Techartdr/aicg-project-L2/README.md

-# AICG Project : Ray Marching Project - Dynamic World
+# AICG Project : Ray Marching Project - Dynamic World - Arthur Deroo

 Welcome to **Ray Marching - Dynamic World**!
 This WebGL project provides an interactive rendering experience using ray marching, with real-time reactions to audio input from the microphone and user interactions.